CONSERVATION PALEOBIOLOGY: LINKING THE PAST TO THE PRESENT, FOR THE FUTURE

-Fossils provide an unparalleled opportunity to see how environmental perturbations have affected past populations, and data from the study of fossils serve as predictive tools to evaluate extinction risk in modern-day populations.
 Integration of paleontological data with ecological data is especially needed in the tropics, a region with many biodiversity hotspots, high human populations, and high rates of habitat loss.
 Historically, there has been a paucity of paleontological fieldwork in the tropics, due in part to conditions that are less conducive to fossilization, but my colleagues and I have unearthed highly diverse faunal assemblages in the Caribbean and elsewhere.
-We will continue to work in the Caribbean and other tropical localities, focusing on Quaternary deposits (2.6 million years ago - present).
+We work in the Caribbean and other tropical localities, focusing primarily on Quaternary deposits (2.6 million years ago - present).
 The Quaternary represents our most recent past and is an excellent corollary to the present, as climate fluctuations and human migration were the major drivers of biotic change.